OpenHFT/Chronicle-Map/README.md

                     .createWithId(identifier);
 ```

-In this example above the channel is given the identifier of 2
+In this example above the channel is given the identifier of 2.

 In addition to specifying the identifier we also have to set the maximum entry size, this sets
-the size of the memory buffers within the ChannelProvider.
+the size of the memory buffers within the ReplicationChannel.
 This has to be set manually, with channels you
-are able to attach additional maps to a ChannelProvider once its up and running, so the maximum size of each
+are able to attach additional maps to a ReplicationChannel once its up and running, so the maximum size of each
 entry in the map can not be known in advance and we don’t currently support automatic resizing
 of buffers.

-When creating the ChannelProvider you should attach your tcp or udp configuration
+When creating the ReplicationChannel you should attach your tcp or udp configuration
 ``` java
 int maxEntrySize = 1024;
 byte identifier = 1;